rangle/react-training/a6-lifecycles.md

 ---
 layout: lesson
-title: "Lifecycles"
+title: "Lifecycle Methods"
 permalink: /a6-lifecycles/
 ---

-# Lifecycle Methods

 ---

-# Categories
+## Categories

 TODO: Replace this diagram with a Rangle version

 http://www.codevoila.com/uploads/images/201607/reactjs_component_lifecycle_functions.png

 ---
 ## Mounting

 When a component is created and inserted into the DOM.